 Additional nongovernmental and volunteer organizations provide mass care in coordination with government and private agencies.
 Nongovernmental and volunteer organizations involved in mass care may establish shelters, provide food, and coordinate the provision of services to displaced survivors.
 These organizations are also responsible for compiling and reporting information on shelter-seeking populations, and/or performing unmet needs assessments.
-These organizations can be requested through an existing memorandum of understanding with the Ohio Voluntary Organizations Active in Disasters (VOAD).
+These organizations can be requested through an existing memorandum of understanding with the Ohio VOAD.